kencochrane/docker-guidebook/docker-guidebook.rst

 commit
 ------
-Save your containers state to a container image, so the state can be re-used.
+Save your container's state to a container image, so the state can be re-used.

 When you commit your container only the differences between the image the container was created from and the current state of the container will be stored (as a diff).
-See which images you already have using docker images
+See which images you already have using docker images.

 In order to commit to the repository it is required to have committed your container to an image with your namespace.